How to “Turtle Roll”

 7-Day Free Trial

-Flip upside down.
-About 6 feet (2 metres) before a white water wave gets to you, grab the rails beside your pectorals and turn yourself and the board upside down.
+About 6 feet (2 metres) before a whitewater wave gets to you, grab the rails beside your pectorals and turn yourself and the board upside down.
 Don’t forget to take a good breath before flipping under!

-Underwater, leave some space between your body and the board and make sure the surfboard’s nose is sunk in the water.
-Your arms should have a slight bend in them, your head should not be close to the board and your board should be sealed to the water, with no space between the surface of the water and your surfboard.
+Underwater, leave space between your body and the board and ensure the surfboard’s nose is sunk in the water.
+Your arms should have a slight bend in them, your head should not be close to the board, and your board should be sealed to the water, with no space between the surface of the water and your surfboard.
 Just relax and wait for the wave to pass over you.

-To flip the board back up, pull one rail with one hand, push the other with your other hand.
+To flip the board back up, pull one rail with one hand and push the other with your other hand.
 Kick your legs to help you back up.

 Common Mistakes